+.
 Students completing a three-year baccalaureate degree will also be required to complete at least one year of a graduate program in their home country prior to applying to the Troy University Graduate School.
-No "Bridge Program" courses would be required.
+No "Bridge Program" courses are required.
+Students must make a satisfactory score on the TOEFL, IELTS or ACT Compass ESL exam (Administered only on the Troy University Campus and may only be taken once) prior to beginning graduate coursework.
+See English Proficiency Requirements provided under International Student Admission Requirements.